VirusFriendly/SSHapendoes/README.md

 # CatchAll
 Capture passwords of login attempts for non-existent and disabled accounts.

+## Summary
+Anyone with an SSH port open to the Internet is constantly being attacked by threat actors attempting to brute-force root and other accounts.
+Metadata such as a list of targeted users can be used as behavioral signatures to profile threat actors as they attack from different hosts.
+Password lists is another key piece of metadata, but usually attempted passwords are not logged.
+This tool exposes the passwords attempted by attackers without exposing passwords of legitimite user accounts.

 ## Background
-If you have an open SSH port exposed to the Internet, someone is trying to brute force the log into your system right now.

-If you're interested in monitoring who is attacking your ssh logins, I suggest checking out https://github.com/pronto/SSH-Ranking (@sshbrute).

-While studying attacker behavior using SSH-Ranking, I have noticed that different attackers attack different lists of users, and that these userlists could be used identitify attackers even if they use different IP's.
+While studying attacker behavior using [SSH-Ranking](https://github.com/pronto/SSH-Ranking), I noticed that different attackers attack different lists of users, and that these userlists could be used identitify attackers even if they use different IP's.
 I became curious of what could be learned by studying the passwords they used.
-This information would help me further "tag" attackers, and help with my john-the-ripper rulesets.
+Additionally, I have a side project of writing John the Ripper [word mangling rules](https://github.com/maetrics/john-scripts), for which harvesting actual attacker passwords is useful.

 My first step to gathering passwords was to build a custom PAM module.
 (Editorial/Rant: I find that PAM is one of those things that most admins know what it stands for, and what it does, but often don't understand the inner workerings and probably wouldn't be able to identify a malicious PAM module.
 I highly recommend creating your own custom PAM module to be more enlightened with the power they contain.
 In the future I'll likely release various malicious PAM modules to demonstrate this.
 For use in CTFs and pen-tests of course.)